Bengaluru17/team-7/README.md

 Reaching Hand needs a technology platform which offers them an efficient mechanism for managing and tracking the inventory needs of their children's home, along with the attendance and financial records.

-// sennding sms using twiliousing php
+// sennding sms using twilio using php

 <?php
 // Get the PHP helper library from twilio.com/docs/php/install